 Do you want to improve your breathing while monitoring your HRV and stress levels?
 How about oxygen levels?
 The Garmin Vivosmart 4, not only tracks your heart rate variability but also can access your VO2 max estimate (first Garmin’s activity tracker to calculate your body’s ability to consume oxygen) and your fitness age which let you get a better idea of your fitness level.

 Also, it will help you decrease your fitness age as you exercise and train harder.
-What I like about the Vivosmart is that it is stylish and discrete.
+What I like about Vivosmart 4 is that it is stylish and discrete.

-If you are looking for the best wearable HRV monitor to max out your fitness plan, the Garmin Vivosmart 4 is the way to go.
+If you are looking for the best HRV tracking watch to max out your fitness plan, the Garmin Vivosmart 4 is the way to go.

-When it comes to accuracy, the Scosche RHYTHM+ is amazing with a patented optical sensor technology without the uncomfortable chest straps.
-Although most of the heart rate monitors use green only sensors, the RHYTHM+ also uses a yellow light sensor for superior accuracy.
-Read more about this accurate hrv monitor on Amazon.
+When it comes to accuracy, the Scosche RHYTHM+ is amazing with patented optical sensor technology without uncomfortable chest straps.
+Although most heart rate monitors use green-only sensors, the RHYTHM+ also uses a yellow light sensor for superior accuracy.

 Although it is not waterproof like the Rhythm24, the RHYTHM+ seems to be a favorite among consumers.
 Also, it tracks calories burned, intensity level, pace, and distance.